Everyone has a Role in Preventing the Spread of COVID-19

 - The health department will notify the school nurse if a student, teacher, or employee who works in the school or with students tests positive for COVID-19.
 The health department gives the name of the person who tested positive and the date of last exposure to the school nurse.
 If a parent calls to notify the school that their child has been tested or tested positive, the school nurse will confirm the test result with the health department before notifying close contacts of possible exposure.

-- The school nurse will notify eligible students or students’ parents, teachers, or employees who may have been exposed to the person who tested positive.
-The school nurse will provide quarantine information and guidance on how to check for symptoms, and when to consider testing.
+- Students, parents, teachers, and employees will be notified if they may have been exposed to a person who tested positive.
+Quarantine information and guidance on how to check for symptoms, and when to consider testing, will be provided.